crowdfavorite-mirrors/wp-editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 3.1.1 =

+This version is exactly the same as version 3.1, but it's been fully tested against WordPress 3.9.

+= 3.1 =

+The calendar now adds the category slugs for each post as a class for the line of that post in the calendar.

+The calendar has a new option called edcal_custom_posts_public to control if the calendar shows for private custom posts or not.

 = 3.0 =